leeper/surveycourse/Lessons/Week3.md

        - Cluster sampling
      - A minimal amount of sampling error is unavoidable, but design decisions influence the amount of sampling error
      - Last week with SRS, we saw what baseline sampling error looks like in terms of our uncertainty about an inference

+   - Readings for this week
+     - Walker and Enticott
+       - What's the unit of analysis?
+What's the population?
+         - Because unit of analysis is organization; they build a pseudo-panel using potential different designated reporters
+       - What's the sampling frame?
+How well is the population covered by this frame?
+       - How are individual respondents sampled?
+     - Reinisch et al.
+       - Is the point of this to understand prevalence, changes, or causal effects?
+       - How does the survey come into this?
+       - What is the unit of analysis?
+What is the population?
+       - What is the sampling plan?
+How well is the population covered by the sampling frame?
+       - Is this a survey or a census?
+       - Why matching/stratification?

    - Probably versus non-probability samples (esp. online panels)
      - What are the major issues raised here?